julienvincent/ambient-frontend/readme.md

 + cluster deployment
 + Small app proxy deployment

+# Final goal

+Extract everything as a set of utils so as to remove opinionated architecture and rather write opinionated, recommended usage docs

 # server

 All server components and config is located at `src/core`.
 There are two main config points: